singlestore-labs/wasm-space-program/dev_notes.md

 # todo:
-* loading screen
 * hover system in universe - show info?
+* render minimap
 * highlight current system
-* render minimap
+* highlight selected entity
+* show battle token on cells with battles
+  * or consider showing a counter on cells with multiple nodes
 * deploy to workspaces to see how this thing actually works
-* come up with a way to run custom queries against the demo and quickly visualize the result
+* come up with a way to run custom queries against the demo
-* test attach/detach db to read workspaces for demo
+  * and quickly visualize the result
-* need to support multiple AIs and ability to inject entitys with specific AIs at runtime
+* need to support multiple AIs
+  * and ability to inject entitys with specific AIs at runtime

 # future iteration is to add warp entities to adjacent solar systems